ViBiOh/kmux/README.md

 Flags:
   -o, --output string             Output format.
 One of: (wide) -l, --selector stringToString   Labels to filter pods (default [])
+      --show-labels               Show all labels as the last column
 ```

 ### `restart`